The Tri-Faith Initiative is led by the following partners:

 The church was founded in Omaha in 1949 and is a part of the United Church of Christ, which is known as the oldest denomination in the United States (going back to the Pilgrims).
-Countryside Community Church continues with the planning and design process for becoming the Christian presence on the Tri-Faith Commons.
 Countryside’s worship services are held each Sunday at 9:00 am (classical) and 11:00 am (jazz).
 All are welcome.
 Construction began in June of 2017, and the new church opened its doors on April 7th, 2019.

 Learn more about Countryside Community Church here.

 American Muslim Institute (AMI)

 The American Muslim Institute’s (AMI) mission is to promote a better understanding of Islam in the Western world.
 AMI’s educational, religious and social programs are grounded in faith and the core values of Islam: acceptance, compassion, equality, justice and peace.

 Founded in Omaha in 2006, AMI is a local, non-denominational, autonomous nonprofit organization.
 The mosque and community center on the Tri-Faith Commons serves as a worship space and Islamic institute for Omaha’s growing Muslim population.
 Construction began in 2015 and the building opened in May of 2017.